coffeepac/tftp/README.md

 project root directory with name `tftpTxn.log`.
 This server will also write out all file names that have been stored to STDOUT when killed with CTRL-C.

+The RFC is unclear on what should happen if a file already exists so I have chosen to let the last writer to complete win, essentially OVERWRITE mode.
+If we wanted to implement a different algorithm, such as the first writer to start writing or the first writer to finish, we would need to store the txn ID that was used for all file writes, then be careful of wrap-around, and check for key existance before saving the file AFTER receiving all DATA packets, respectively.

 Testing
 -------
 Unit tests exist for generating connection on ephemeral port, error packet